seL4/docs/Hardware/qemu-arm-virt.md

 # QEMU Arm virtual platform

-This is a simulation-only target for running the Arm version of seL4 on the [QEMU] simulator with and without virtualisation support.
+This is a simulation-only target for running the Arm version of seL4 on the [QEMU] simulator with the [virt] platform.

 {% include hw-info.html %}